 Today, you can enjoy the best of both worlds in South Tirol.
 You get the best of both cuisines, both good beer and wine, as well as a mix of German efficiency and Italian friendliness.
 Brixen, with the surrounding farmland, has a population of about 20,000 but the town itself is very small and could be walked across in about five or ten minutes.
 A friend of the family in Berlin is from a neighboring village, he is a musician and entertainer as well as a local celebrity.
 He is constantly in the local newspaper and can't go anywhere without being recognized and approached on the street.
 If his wife, an American, wants to get anything done like shopping, she has to do it alone.
 Brixen's most famous landmark is it's cathedral, first built in the 11th century, then remodeled in the baroque era with an ornate interior.
 The adjoining courtyard still has frescoes from the Middle Ages.

-Square in front of the cathedral and site
+Square in front of the cathedral and site of the attack of the horrible pigeons |

 When I wasn't watching the kids, I spent the first part of my week watching old episodes of Mad Men on my laptop and sleeping.
 Once the kids and I were feeling better, we went out for a bit of sightseeing while Maeve and Wolfram went skiing.
 We stopped at a bakery for some pretzels and rolls and sat on a bench in the main square outside the cathedral.
 It was very cold but the children were warmly clothed, the real threat, however, came from the pigeons.
 The little girl, Caoimhe, who is normally very brave, was absolutley terrified of the pigeons, who, drawn to the bread crumbs, were naturally very interested in us.
 Every time they came within a few feet of us, her screams would echo off of the stones of the buildings, drawing a bit of attention to us from all the old couples doing their shopping.
 So I spent our break walking back and forth chasing pigeons away while the children nervously nibbled their bread.
 I didn't have to watch the kids during the day our last full day in Brixen, and I finally felt up to taking a stroll about town and walking a little ways down the river.
 It was a far-cry from the invigorating hikes I had envisioned myself making before the trip but still allowed me to soak up some of the area's beauty.